seinecle/mk99/docs/generated-slides/subdir/data-science-machine-learning-artificial-intelligence_temp_common.md

 This pushed for the development of ever more powerful GPUs.
 Their characteristics is that they can compute simple operations to change pixel colors, *for each of the millions of pixels of the screen in parallel*, so that the next frame of the picture can be rendered in milliseconds.

 //ST: !
-Millions of simple operations run in parallel for the price of a GPU (hundreds of dollars), not the price of hundreds of computers running in parallel?
+Millions of simple operations run in parallel for the price of a GPU (a couple of hundreds of dollars), not the price of dozens of computers running in parallel (can be dozens of thousands of dollars)?
 This is interesting for computations on big data!

 //ST: !
 If a statistical problem for prediction can be broken down into simple operations which can be run on a GPU, then a large dataset can be analyzed in seconds or minutes on a laptop, instead of  cluster of computers.